Or were you just being kind?

 Or am I losing my mind?"

-A torch song is a sentimental ballad about lost or unrequited love: the singer is still "holding a torch" for someone who (they think) doesn't or can't love them back.
+A torch song is a sad or sentimental ballad about lost or unrequited love: the singer is still "holding a torch" for someone who (they think) doesn't or can't love them back.

 The genre is most closely associated with the Great American Songbook era of the 1920s to 1950s, as well as modern country and pop music.
 It's a common variety of song in musicals.